+- Estimated time of delivery of results (e.g., manuscript submission):

+2025-2028

-- Will someone else be involved in data editing or analysis in addition to the applicant?
-Sara Si-Moussi, Stephan Hennekens, Sander Mücher - Estimated time of delivery of results (e.g., manuscript submission): End of 2024 - Geographic area needed (e.g., countries or range of geographic coordinates): Europe, Turkey, Macaronesia and Archipelago - Do you need plots to be georeferenced?
+- Geographic area needed (e.g., countries or range of geographic coordinates):

+The geographical range of EVA, excluding North Africa, the Middle East (but including Turkey and the Caucasus countries), Russia, and islands in the Atlantic and Arctic Oceans (but including the British Isles).

+- Do you need plots to be georeferenced?
 If so, what is the minimum accuracy of plot location (in metres or kilometres) needed for your project?

-Yes.
-Accuracy should be less or equal 1000m.
-Also include plots that do not have a location uncertainty given. - Vegetation types needed (syntaxa): All level 3 EUNIS habitat types - Other data selection criteria: All plots from 1990 onwards till present and assigned to one or multiple level 3 EUNIS habitat type - Envisaged publications: - A data paper to be submitted to Scientific Data to present the 1000m resolution EUNIS maps. - A comparative method paper on deep learning approaches to predict habitats in Europe. - Global change impacts on EUNIS habitats at 1km resolution. - Data deposition.
+No

+- Vegetation types needed (syntaxa):

+All except for aquatic vegetation

+- Other data selection criteria:

+No

+- Envisaged publications:

+3-5 articles in international scientific journals.

+- Data deposition.
 Some journals require data used for the analysis to be stored in a public repository to ensure the repeatability of the analysis.
 According to EVA Rules, you are not allowed to store the original vegetation-plot data obtained from EVA.
 However, if you plan to publish in such a journal, you may deposit a reduced EVA-derived dataset that (1) would make it possible to repeat the analysis published in the paper and (2) does not contain any information not used in the analysis.
 For example, such a dataset can contain only a subset of species (e.g., only angiosperms or only neophytes), or replace species names with codes, or replace species cover values with presences/absences, or remove all the header data, or replace the exact plot coordinates by coarse grid-cell coordinates etc. If you plan to deposit reduced information from vegetation plots, please describe here what might be deposited.
 If the project developed so that you needed to deposit more information than specified here, you would need to ask specific permission from the Custodians of the EVA databases used in your analysis before the dataset is deposited.